medic/cht-docs/content/en/contribute/_index.md

 * Be blocked by it for a major release or expansion
 * Has users that are unable to use the CHT or experience it in a way that results in providing degraded care

 Will get prioritized.
-Futher, internally, a ticket may be needed to facilitate a release or reduce technical debt.
+Further, internally, a ticket may be needed to facilitate a release or perform important upgrades as is critical to do in the maintenance of software.

 **Also, improvements and ideas for this doc site are [always welcome]({{% ref "contribute/docs" %}})!**